MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-windows-offline.md

 Unzip the installation files and then run setup.

 1. Double-click **RServerSetup.exe** to start the wizard.
 2. In Configure installation, choose optional components.
 Required components are listed, but not configurable.
-Options include:
+Optional components include:
     + R Server (Standalone)
     + [Pre-trained Models](deploy-pretrained-microsoftml-models.md) used for machine learning.
 3. In an offline installation scenario, you are notified about missing requirements, given a URL for obtaining the CAB files using an internet-connected device, and a folder path for placing the files.